A BRIEF HISTORY OF THE SUMERIANS

 In Sumer each city had a 'patron' god and his temple was erected on a step pyramid called a ziggurat.
 The temples were very wealthy.
 They employed many craftsmen and they also controlled large estates.

 When rich Sumerians died they were buried with goods to use in the next life.
-These included weapons, jewellery, gold vessels and musical instruments.
+These included weapons, jewelry, gold vessels and musical instruments.

 Sumerian farmers grew wheat and barley as well as peas.
 They also grew vegetables like onions and leeks.
 They raised cattle, pigs, goats and sheep.
 They also fished in the rivers.
 Donkeys were used as beasts of burden and carts were pulled by oxen.